 Getting around Croatia by ferry

-Ferries in Croatia are part of the subsidised public transport.
+Ferries in Croatia are part of the subsidized public transport.
 They are run by several ferry companies that serve car ferries as well as foot passenger ferries.
 Ferry tickets are bookable online or over the counter in the port’s ticket office just before your departure.
 If you are a foot passenger, the ferries are cheap.
 If you are getting on a ferry by car, that can be expensive.

 When is the ferry the best travel option